Monday, May 06, 2019

 (the best

-kind of
+kind of cancer,

-which I
+which I have

-sonally had
+personally had

-removed,
+removed, twice

-far, from my
+thus far, from

-face) grows
+my face) grows

-ever so slow
+ever so slow-

 ly into you.